-Pain management services, hip, knee, and shoulder procedures, may require that your provider get prior authorization (approval in advance).
+Services may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.

-0% - 20% of the cost for each Medicare-covered clinical diagnostic lab procedure and test, X-ray, diagnostic mammogram, or radiation therapy service.
+0% - 20% of the cost for each Medicare-covered clinical diagnostic lab procedure and test, X-ray, diagnostic mammogram, radiation therapy service or partial hospitalization.